Analysis of quantum coherence in bismuth-doped silicon: a system of strongly coupled spin qubits: Si:Bi as a two-qubit system

 \subsection{Basis states}

-The adiabatic eigenstates of the well-studied 4-state $S=1/2$, $I=1/2$ Si:P system can be mapped onto a two-qubit computational basis:
+The adiabatic eigenstates of the well-studied four-state $S=1/2$, $I=1/2$ Si:P system can be mapped onto a two-qubit computational basis, as shown in Table \ref{sipqubitstates}.

-With a 20-eigenstate state-space, the Si:Bi spectrum is considerably more complex.
-However, we can identify a natural subset of 4 states (states $|9\rangle,|10\rangle,|11\rangle$ and $|12\rangle$), which represents an effective coupled two--qubit analogue.
+With a 20-dimensional state-space, the Si:Bi spectrum is considerably more complex.
+However, we can identify a natural subset of 4 states (states $|9\rangle,|10\rangle,|11\rangle$ and $|12\rangle$), which represents an effective coupled two--qubit analogue, as shown in Table \ref{sibiqubitstates}.
 As hyperpolarization initialises the spins in state $|10\rangle $ \cite{Thewalt} and this state has both the electron and nuclear spins fully anti-aligned with the magnetic field, although it is not the ground state, it can be identified with the $|0_e0_n\rangle$ state.
-The other states -- just as in the Si:P case -- are related to it by adding a single quantum of spin to one or both qubits:
+The other states -- just as in the Si:P case -- are related to it by adding a single quantum of spin to one or both qubits.

-For both systems, there are in principle 4 transitions which would account for all possible individual qubit operations, as listed in Table \ref{table1}.
-We show below that for Si:Bi, all single qubit operations are EPR-allowed for $B \lesssim 0.6$ T. For Si:P, only the electronic qubit-flips (the first two) are EPR-allowed; nuclear rotations require much slower, $\mu$s, NMR transitions.
+For both systems, there are, in principle, four transitions that would account for all possible individual qubit operations, as listed in Table \ref{table1}.
+We show below that for Si:Bi, all qubit operations are EPR-allowed for $B \sim 0.1 - 0.6$ T. For Si:P, this region permits EPR-manipulation of only the electronic qubit-flips (the first two); nuclear rotations require much slower, $\mu$s, NMR transitions.
 Measurement of the qubits in the computational basis has to be performed at high fields, where the adiabatic logical qubit coincides with the electron and nuclear spin states.
 All simultaneous nuclear and electronic qubit flips are forbidden for systems with isotropic hyperfine coupling $A$ including both Si:P and Si:Bi.
 We note that, in spin-systems with ``exact cancellation'' and anisotropic $A$, the $A \hat I_x \otimes\hat S_z$ coupling does permit simultaneous nuclear-electronic qubit flips.
 These were recently shown for the organic molecule malonic acid \cite{Mitrikas}; the disadvantage here is that single nuclear qubit rotations (essential for quantum computation) are not EPR-allowed.